meteofrance/meteonet/docs_src/english/data/weather-models.md

 !!! warning
     Some files in the model files are incomplete/corrupted.
 It comes from the database of our corporation.
 There are archiving anomalies.
 We are working on a new version of MeteoNet and will take into account these anomalies.
-    Meanwhile, you can detect these anomalies by checking the file sizes.
+    Meanwhile, we provide the lists of corrupted file names.
+You can find them directly in CSV files, in the same directories with the weather model data.
+You can also detect these anomalies by checking the file sizes.
 For a given file category (zone, level, model type), the files must have exactly the same size.
 So if some files are smaller than the other one, then these files have anomalies.
 This has been reported in kaggle in this discussion https://www.kaggle.com/katerpillar/meteonet/discussion/157206 and in Github (https://github.com/meteofrance/meteonet/issues/14).

 ## 2D Parameters